unfoldedcircle/core-api/doc/entities/entity_media_player.md

   - ✅ Feature has one or multiple commands to trigger an action or set a value.
   - ❌ No corresponding command(s), only the current value(s) of the feature can be read.

-🚧 Planned features are media searching and playlist handling.
+🚧 Planned features are: playlist handling.

 🧑‍💻 Integration driver developers:
 - If certain features or commands are missing for your device, they can be defined with ["simple commands"](#simple-commands).